Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Global analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

 Now we revisit the case of varying $V_\text{dc}$ as the bifurcation parameter using the numerical phase portrait method.
 In subsection \ref{FPsByVdc}, we identified two saddle-node bifurcations using the analytical nullclines and linearized tr-det plane analyses.
-However, these techniques cannot tell if there exists a Hopf bifurcation or limit cycle around a non-hyperbolic fixed point, such as $Q_c^*$ in figure~\ref{Fig26_VO2PA_FPs-Vdc}.
+However, these techniques cannot tell if there exists a Hopf bifurcation or limit cycle around a non-hyperbolic fixed point, such as $Q_c^*$ in figure~\ref{Fig27_VO2PA_FPs-Vdc}.
 To clarify, numerical phase portrait calculations are needed.

-We numerically solved the phase portraits and the corresponding time series for the model VO$_2$ Mott memristor PA oscillator with $R_\text{s}=3.4$~k$\Omega$, $C_\text{p}=1.0$~pF and initial condition $(x_0, v_0)=(0.1,0.39)$.
-Figures~\ref{Fig33_HopfBifDiagram_byVdc}(a) and \ref{Fig33_HopfBifDiagram_byVdc}(b) plot the numerically-solved bifurcation diagrams (solid dots).
-The calculations reveal a stable limit cycle associated with a supercritical Hopf bifurcation if $V_\text{dc}$ is within a range bounded by the two non-hyperbolic fixed points $Q_a^*$ and $Q_c^*$, both identified by the analytical methods (see figure~\ref{Fig26_VO2PA_FPs-Vdc}).
-The numerically-determined critical $V_\text{dc}$ at $Q_a^*$ falls between 1.037~V and 1.038~V, which matches with the analytical result of 1.0379~V. For $Q_c^*$, it is between 1.248~V and 1.249~V, which is about 2.9~\% higher than the analytical result of 1.21355~V. At $V_\text{dc}\leq1.037$~V, the system is critically damped or overdamped.
-After a transient response, $\tilde{x}(t)$ and $\tilde{v}(t)$ return to the stable steady state $Q_3$ without oscillation (data not shown).
-The system never settles on either one of the unstable $Q_1$ or $Q_2$ fixed points (short dashed lines) which are identified by the nullclines.
-At $V_\text{dc}\geq1.249$~V, the system is underdamped, with $\tilde{x}(t)$ and $\tilde{v}(t)$ oscillating with decaying amplitude to the stable steady state $Q_1$ (data not shown).
-Similar to the case of varying $R_\text{s}$, there is a ``digital'' unfolding of the bifurcation amplitude at both $Q_a^*$ and $Q_c^*$.
+We numerically solved the phase portraits and the corresponding time series for the midsize VO$_2$ Mott memristor PA oscillator with $R_\text{s}=3.4$~k$\Omega$, $C_\text{p}=1.0$~pF and initial condition $(x_0, v_0)=(0.1,0.39)$.
+Figures~\ref{Fig34_HopfBifDiagram_byVdc}(a) and \ref{Fig34_HopfBifDiagram_byVdc}(b) plot the numerically-solved bifurcation diagrams (solid dots).
+The calculations reveal a stable limit cycle associated with a supercritical Hopf-like bifurcation if $V_\text{dc}$ is within a range bounded by the two non-hyperbolic fixed points $Q_a^*$ and $Q_c^*$, both identified by the analytical methods (see figure~\ref{Fig27_VO2PA_FPs-Vdc}).
+The numerically-determined critical $V_\text{dc}$ at $Q_a^*$ falls between 1.037~V and 1.038~V, which matches with the analytical result of 1.0379~V. For $Q_c^*$, it is between 1.248~V and 1.249~V, which is about 2.9~\% higher than the analytical result of 1.21355~V. At $V_\text{dc}\leq1.037$~V, the system is critically damped.
+After a fast transient response, $x(t)$ and $v(t)$ return to the stable steady state $Q_3$ without oscillation.
+See figure~\ref{Fig35_TS_HopfBifbyVdc}(a) for the case of $V_\text{dc}=1.037$~V. The system never settles on either one of the unstable $Q_1$ or $Q_2$ fixed points (short dashed lines) which are identified by the nullclines.
+At $V_\text{dc}\geq1.249$~V, the system is underdamped, with $x(t)$ and $v(t)$ oscillating with decaying amplitude to the stable steady state $Q_1$.
+See figure~\ref{Fig35_TS_HopfBifbyVdc}(d) for the case of $V_\text{dc}=1.249$~V. The system has persistent limit cycle oscillations for 1.038~V$\leq V_\text{dc}\leq1.248$~V (see figure~\ref{Fig35_TS_HopfBifbyVdc}(b) and (c) for the cases of 1.038~V and 1.248~V, respectively).
+Similar to the case of varying $R_\text{s}$, there is a abrupt unfolding of the bifurcation amplitude at both $Q_a^*$ and $Q_c^*$.